dscho/xkcd/content/comics/2025-10-22-shielding-chart.md

 [Again, the source, on its table, is right next to the bars of the cage.
 And, again, Cueball is pressed right up against (and perhaps through) the inside edge of the cage.
 Three beeps sound:] Beep Beep Beep

-[Megan points a brightly lit battery torch towards Cueball, in an attempt to inflict the effects of Light upon him.]
+[In all of the light boxes, Megan points a brightly lit battery torch towards Cueball.]

 [Light vs. Air - yellow tile]